Cooking On The Ranch

 • Frequently Asked Questions

-• More Southwest Inspired Soup Recipes
+• More Spicy Soup Recipes

 For all of the attention New Mexico receives as a travel destination, I think their food remains underrated.
 New Mexico cuisine can undeniably only be called their own, truly unlike any other.
 A simple description, it’s a blend of Spanish and Native American cultures.
 And it’s absolutely wonderful.